Gavin Sheets Player Props: White Sox vs. Mariners

 Gavin Sheets At The Plate

-- Sheets is batting .229 with two doubles, eight home runs and 17 walks.
+- Sheets is hitting .236 with four doubles, eight home runs and 17 walks.

-- In 25.0% of his games this season, Sheets has notched at least one RBI.
-In five of those games (9.6%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.
+- Sheets has had at least one RBI in 24.5% of his games this season (13 of 53), with two or more RBI five times (9.4%).
+He has also accounted for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.